It’s 2AM and you’re cramming for a test tomorrow.

 Just because you understand something doesn’t mean you’ll remember it.

-Fortunately, there’s a simple way to overcome these two obstacles to learning: Questioning yourself.
+Fortunately, there’s a simple study tip to overcome these two obstacles to learning:

-Research has shown that questioning, or asking and answering your own questions helps you to both understand and remember.
+Research has shown that asking and answering your own questions helps you learn.
+To understand and remember.

-But do some questioning strategies help more than others?
+But do some kinds of questions help more than others?

 Do All Questions Help You Learn?